-19. Respondent Chan was made aware of Ms. Wais' January 22, 2004 letter and did not communicate with Mr. Wais.

-20. On February 5, 2004, Wais wrote to Ortiz and requested that he be kept informed of all developments in his matter, specifically of all motions filed on his behalf.
+- 19. Respondent Ortiz received Ms. Wais' January 22, 2004 letter and did not communicate with Mr. Wais. - On February 5, 2004, Wais wrote to Ortiz and requested that he be kept informed of all developments in his matter, specifically of all motions filed on his behalf.
 Wais also requested copies of all police reports, court transcripts and transcripts of tapes from the undercover agents.
 Wais also wanted a second copy of all documents to be sent to his mother, Evalyn Wais.
-This letter was not mailed until February 20, 2004.

-21. On February 20, 2004, Evalyn Wais, delivered to the law firm's office the request for the accounting and the request to keep him informed of all developments in his matter.
-In addition, she informed Ortiz and Chan of Wais' request that they file a motion regarding the applicability of the three strikes law to his matter, that motions were due in two weeks that he wanted to speak with the Ortiz or Chan prior to the filing of any motions and that if Ortiz could not work on the matter to refund the fees paid so that Wais could obtain a new attorney.

-22. Ortiz and Chan received the February 20, 2004 letters and neither Ortiz nor Chan responded to Wais' request.
+This letter was not mailed until February 20, 2004. - 21.
+On February 20, 2004, Evalyn Wais, delivered to the law firm's office the request for the accounting and the request to keep him informed of all developments in his matter.
+In addition, she informed Ortiz and Chan of Wais' request that they file a motion regarding the applicability of the three strikes law to his matter, that motions were due in two weeks that he wanted to speak with the Ortiz or Chan prior to the filing of any motions and that if Ortiz could not work on the matter to refund the fees paid so that Wais could obtain a new attorney. - 22.
+Ortiz and Chan received the February 20, 2004 letters and neither Ortiz nor Chan responded to Wais' request.

-Conclusions of Law: Count One (Case No. 05-O-02722)
+Conclusions of Law: Count One (Case No. 05-O-02721)

-23. By failing to respond to Wais' request to meet with him, failing to have any substantive discussions with Wais at the jail, failing to respond to Wais' request to be kept informed of all developments in his matter, respondent failed to respond promptly to reasonable status inquiries of a client, in a matter in which respondent had agreed to provide legal services, a wilful violation of Business and Professions Code section 6068(m).
+23. By failing to respond to Wais' request to meet with him, failing to respond to Wais' request to be kept informed of all developments in his matter, respondent failed to respond promptly to reasonable status inquiries of a client, in a matter in which respondent had agreed to provide legal services, a wilful violation of Business and Professions Code section 6068(m).

-Statement of Facts: Count Two (Case No. 05-O-02722)
+Statement of Facts: Count Two (Case No. 05-O-02721)

-24. Respondent wilfully violated Rules of Professional Conduct, rule 3-700(D)(2), by failing to refund promptly any part of a fee paid in advance that has not been earned, as follows:

-25. The allegations contained in Count One of this Stipulation are herein incorporated by reference as if set forth in full.

-26. In March 2004, Wais wrote to Ortiz delineating his complaints against both Ortiz and respondent Chan.
-Wais stated that he was unhappy with the level of services he had received and that he wanted an accounting and a full refund of any unearned portion of the fees he paid.

-27. Ortiz received the March 2004 request for an accounting and a refund.
-Respondent Chan was made aware of the March 2004 request for an accounting and refund and did not provide Wais with an accounting or a refund.

-28. On July 20, 2004, Evalyn Wais wrote to Ortiz on behalf of her son, stating that a meeting scheduled for March 26, 2004 to discuss an accounting and refund to her son, never took place.
-Ms. Wais stated that her son wanted interest on the refund due to him, which she believed to be in the amount of \$8,500.
-Respondent was aware of the July 20th letter and did not respond to Wais' request for an accounting and refund.
+- 24. Respondent wilfully violated Rules of Professional Conduct, rule 3-700(D)(2), by failing to refund promptly any part of a fee paid in advance that has not been earned, as follows: - 25.
+The allegations contained in Count One of this Stipulation are herein incorporated by reference as if set forth in full. - 26.
+In March 2004, Wais wrote to Ortiz delineating his complaints against both Ortiz and Chan.
+Wais stated that he was unhappy with the level of services he had received and that he wanted an accounting and a full refund of any unearned portion of the fees he paid. - 27.
+Ortiz received the March 2004 request for an accounting and a refund and did not provide Wais with an accounting or a refund. - 28.
+On July 20, 2004, Evalyn Wais wrote to Ortiz on behalf of her son, stating that a meeting scheduled for March 26, 2004 to discuss an accounting and refund to her son, never took place.
+Ms. Wais stated that her son wanted interest on the refund due to him, which she believed to be in the amount of \$8,500. - 29.
+On or about August 2, 2004, respondent Ortiz wrote to Evalyn Wais and informed her that her figure was incorrect, that generally criminal retainers were non-refundable, but that he had advised Wais that he would do an accounting of the time the firm spent on Wais' matter.

-• Page #
+Respondent Ortiz stated that an accounting was done and that the sum billed exceeded the retainer.

-29. Respondent never provided any refund to Wais of any fees that were unearned.
+30. Respondent never provided any refund to Wais of any fees that were unearned.

-Conclusions of Law: Count Two (Case No. 05-Q-02722)
+Conclusions of Law: Count Two (Case No. 05-O-02721)